 Due to the constraints placed upon public sector finances from the COVID-19 pandemic, there is now more emphasis than ever on ensuring transport efficiencies are met along with value for money both for the public and stakeholders of any transport service.
 This is why DRT is seen as a solution to replacing conventional bus services in the longer term when fixed-route services are not always efficient.

-In 2019/2020 the number of local bus passenger journeys fell by 238 million (5.5% to 4.07 billion year ending March 2020.
+In 2019/2020 the number of local bus passenger journeys fell by 238 million (5.5% to 4.07 billion years ending March 2020.
 Whilst some of this can be attributed to the first national lockdown bus companies reported that they were seeing declines across their services in the preceding weeks leading up to this.

 Most bus journeys prior to 2020 still occurred in London.
 Before the COVID-19 pandemic hit our shores, 50% of the London bus network was often operating at full capacity.
-Even with demand responsive transport factored in, this number is still forecast to rise post pandemic and is why so much focus is being placed upon efficiency and assessing demand.
+Even with demand-responsive transport factored in, this number is still forecast to rise post-pandemic and is why so much focus is being placed upon efficiency and assessing demand.

 A rapid rise in demand moving forwards into 2022 and beyond could also see a rise in the cost of energy, which is more expensive to maintain than the traditional diesel bus which currently supplies London with most of its bus services.
 The introduction of fuel-efficient busses is also not keeping the same pace with the demand from the commercial car market with drivers seeing their cars increasingly equipped with hybrid capabilities and increasingly, fully electric vehicles already.